 Miles Morales is a teenager who was bitten by a radioactive spider and became Earth 1610’s Spider-Man after the death of Peter Parker in that reality.
 His powers somewhat mimic those of the original Spider-Man Peter Parker.
 However, Miles has a few powers under his belt that stick out.

-Miles’ body generates a form of bio-electricity and he can harness this energy for several purposes.
-For instance, he can discharge this energy in controlled bursts which he refers to as Venom Blasts.
-These blasts can be used against opponents and depending on their intensity can daze opponents or completely knock them out.
+Miles’ body generates a form of bio-electricity, which he can harness for several purposes.
+For instance, he can discharge this energy in controlled bursts, which he refers to as Venom Blasts.
+Depending on their intensity, these blasts can be used against opponents and can daze opponents or completely knock them out.

 Miles can also channel his bio-electricity outward as a burst of electrostatic energy capable of knocking away enemies.
 He can also use his bio-electricity to enhance the power of his punches.
 He can also produce threads of bio-electricity that can function similarly to his webs, allowing him to swing, toss his opponents, or even send an electric shock.